New Podcast Series 2020

 Episode #3 - Dr. Oni Blackstock, outgoing Assistant Commissioner for the New York City Health Department’s Bureau of HIV

-Episode #4 - Keesha Middlemass, Assistant Professor in the Department of Political Science, Rutgers School of Criminal Justice
+Episode #4 - Keesha Middlemass, Associate Professor in the Department of Political Science, Rutgers School of Criminal Justice

 Black Lives: In the Era of COVID 19